caagudop/MySweeper/README.md

 # MySweeper

-Game made with pyhton with tkinter to learn about game development.
+Game made with tkinter for python to learn about game development.
 This is a clone of Minesweeper.